 In the US, you can use your 401(k) to finance your business.
-If you create a C Corporation with the help of a tax attorney, CPA or other experienced third party (usually around $2500), you can reallocate these funds with no tax penalties.
+If you create a C Corporation with the help of a tax attorney, CPA or other experienced third parties (usually around $2500), you can reallocate these funds with no tax penalties.
 Considering a business can be a great investment toward your retirement, rolling over your 401(k) could be your best option.

 Get an SBA loan

 A Small Business Administration (SBA) loan is a smart way of financing a franchise.
 The application and approval process takes time, and you’ll need to meet quite a few criteria.
-But as a federally-controlled loan, lenders like banks have flexible options and can provide relatively low interest rates, and can approve a loan of up to $5 million.
+But as a federally-controlled loan, lenders like banks have flexible options and can provide relatively low-interest rates, and can approve a loan of up to $5 million.